About The Rolling Stones and Kenneth Anger’s movie ‘Lucifer Rising’…

 *Click for MORE ROLLING STONES TRIVIA

-1972 film planned by Kenneth Anger, who cast Mick as Lucifer, and Keith as Beelzebub (Lucifer’s glimmer twin).
+Lucifer Rising was a 1972 film planned by Kenneth Anger, who cast Mick as Lucifer, and Keith as Beelzebub (Lucifer’s glimmer twin).
 Anger felt that Keith, Anita, and Brian were witches.
 The film was not made by the Stones because Mick didn’t want to be anyone’s Lucifer, but it still featured Marianne Faithfull, Chris Jagger and Jimmy Page.
 Anger finally filmed Lucifer’s Rising with a Jimmy Page soundtrack.
 However, three years before that, in 1969, Anger’s Invocation of My Demon Brother 12-minute film, which showed several shots of the Rolling Stones in concert at Hyde Park, with an original synthesizer score by Mick.

 Lucifer Rising is a short film by director Kenneth Anger.
 Although virtually completed in 1972, the film was only widely distributed in 1980, after Bobby Beausoleil delivered the finished soundtrack master.